mog456/MogCorp-LMU-Tools-Bundle/README.md

 Launch Simhub and make sure the Redadeg LMU Data plugin' is enabled by going to 'Add/Remove Features' and enabling it there.
 If you can't see the plugin in SimHub make sure you have copied the Redadeg.lmuDataPlugin.dll to your SimHub installation root dir.
 [IMG]

 You should now see the dashboards in SimHub's 'Dash Studio' tab and be able to launch them from there.
 [IMG]

-To create a modular all in one type dash using these tools (e.g. for a pinnable VR Dash) see [LINK].

 ----
 - ***TIP:*** *these tools are packaged as Simhub dashborads but can be enabled as overlays by clicking on the 'MORE' option on the right of the dashboard in SimHub and selecting 'Convert to overlay'.
 Doing this will create the overlay in the 'Overlays' Tab of SimHub.*